Sidney Crosby's Success and Achievements in Timeline

 February 16, 2017: Crosby reaches 1,000 NHL points

-2017: Second Richard Trophy and Top 100 NHL Player
+2017: Second Richard Trophy and Named One of 100 Greatest NHL Players

-February 11, 2018: Crosby scores 400th NHL goal
+February 11, 2018: Crosby Scores 400th NHL Goal

-April 2018: Chosen as Nova Scotia's Best Athlete Ever
+April 2018: Crosby chosen as Nova Scotia's 'Best athlete ever'

 In April 2018, Sidney Crosby was chosen as Nova Scotia's "Best athlete ever" by the Nova Scotia Sport Hall of Fame.

-December 31, 2018: Crosby plays 900th NHL game
+December 31, 2018: Crosby plays his 900th NHL game

-On December 31, 2018, Crosby played his 900th NHL game in a 3–2 win over the Minnesota Wild, becoming the second player in Penguins history to reach the mark.
+On December 31, 2018, Sidney Crosby played his 900th NHL game in a 3–2 win over the Minnesota Wild, becoming the second player in Penguins history to reach the mark.

-January 3, 2019: Crosby selected for NHL All-Star Game
+January 3, 2019: Crosby Wins All-Star MVP Award

 In March 2019, an anonymous survey conducted by The Athletic showed that Sidney Crosby was regarded as the best all-around NHL player by his peers.

-September 2019: Jersey Number Retirement
+September 2019: Jersey Number Retired by Rimouski Océanic

-In September 2019, the Rimouski Océanic retired jersey number 87 in Sidney Crosby's honor, and the QMJHL also retired the number for all its teams.
+In September 2019, the Rimouski Océanic retired jersey number 87 in Crosby's honor, and the QMJHL also retired the number for all its teams.

-2019: Jersey Retirement
+2019: Jersey Retired

-January 2020: Crosby Selected to NHL All-Decade First Team
+January 2020: Crosby selected to NHL All-Decade First Team

-2020: Crosby named to IIHF All-Time Canada Team and Men's All-Decade Team
+2020: Crosby named to IIHF All-Time Canada Team

-February 20, 2021: Crosby Plays 1,000th Game with Penguins
+February 20, 2021: Crosby plays 1,000th game with the Penguins

-On February 20, 2021, Crosby became the first player in Penguins history to play 1,000 games with the franchise in a 3–2 win over the New York Islanders.
+On February 20, 2021, Sidney Crosby became the first player in Penguins history to play 1,000 games with the franchise in a 3–2 win over the New York Islanders.

 2021: Ted Lindsay Award Finalist

-In 2021 Sidney Crosby was a finalist for the Ted Lindsay Award.
+In 2021, Sidney Crosby was a finalist for the Ted Lindsay Award.

 February 15, 2022: Crosby scores 500th career goal